ibm-cloud-docs/vpc/hub-spoke-withdrawing-dns-sharing.md

 To disconnect DNS sharing to a DNS hub VPC with the CLI, follow these steps:

 1. [Set up your CLI environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).
 1. Log in to your account with the CLI.
-After you enter the password, the system prompts you for the account and region you want to use:
+After you enter the password, the system prompts you for the account and region that you want to use:

     ```sh
     ibmcloud login --sso